 A condition index is being developed for seagrass monitoring meadows in the HR2RP southern inshore marine zone based on changes in mean above-ground biomass, meadow area, and species composition relative to a baseline.
-This is the second year that monitoring meadows in the southern inshore zone have been given preliminary grades for each of the three indicators.
+This is the first year that we have the minimum of 5 years of baseline data to generate seagrass grades with confidence and can now be presented for the HR2RP 2021 report card.
 Seagrass condition for each indicator in each meadow is scored from 0 to 1 and assigned one of five grades: A (very good), B (good), C (satisfactory), D (poor) and E (very poor).
-A seagrass condition score for the southern inshore zone will be presented for the HR2RP 2021 report card when 5 years of baseline data will be available for each monitoring meadow.
-From 2021, overall meadow condition index will be calculated as the lowest indicator score where this is driven by biomass or area.
+Overall meadow condition index is calculated as the lowest indicator score where this is driven by biomass or area.
 Where species composition is the lowest score, it will contribute 50% of the overall meadow score, and the next lowest indicator (area or biomass) will contribute the remaining 50%.
 The flow chart in Figure 3 summarises the methods used to calculate seagrass condition.
 See Appendix 1 and 2 for full details of score and grade calculations.